Lawrence-B120/sem/use-cases/use-case-3.md

-# USE CASE: 3 Produce a Report on the details of a Capital-City
+# USE CASE: 3 Produce a Report on the Details of a Capital-City

 ## CHARACTERISTIC INFORMATION